akka/akka/akka-docs/rst/java/routing.rst

 In this example the router receives the ``Broadcast`` message, extracts its payload (``"Watch out for Davy Jones' locker"``), and then sends the payload on to all of the router's routees.
-It is up to each each routee actor to handle the received payload message.
+It is up to each routee actor to handle the received payload message.

 PoisonPill Messages
 -------------------